 However, what makes it unique is that it was built for Gutenberg.

-This is important, essentially it is a WordPress plugin but it is a WP Engine hosting add-on.
+This is important, essentially it is a WordPress plugin but if you host with WP Engine, it can be installed on your site as a hosting add-on.

 Here’s a quick look:

 Video Source: WPEngine.com